ale-candia/tinyics/docs/tutorial.md

         measured.get_analog_state(self.BOTTLE_LEVEL_POS), 0, 20)

     if measured.get_digital_state(self.BOTTLE_DETECTED_POS):
-        # if the bottle is in place and still not completelly filled, then open
+        # if the bottle is in place and still not completely filled, then open
         # the valve to pour water and stop the conveyor belt
         if bottle_level >= 0 and bottle_level < self.MAX_BOTTLE_LEVEL:
             plc_out.set_digital_state(self.VALVE_POS, True)